Kelvinthedrugger/NN_clean/Readme.md

  test time: 0.0364 sec

-To see how complex topo works on random & mnist dataset, directly run:
+To see how complex topo works on random & mnist dataset, checkout:

-    python model_topo.py
+   ./nn/topo.py

 Result: